JonBay/javascript-quiz/README.md

   - [Questions](#questions)

   ## Installation
-  Project can be viewed at link. com or code can be cloned and you can view the index.html using a browser.
+  Project can be viewed at https://jonbay.github.io/javascript-quiz/. com or code can be cloned and you can view the index.html using a browser.

   ## Usage
   To test your knowledge of JavaScript.